What is crash detection? How it works and keeps your teen driver safer

 What is crash detection?

-In the event of a detected crash, your device may:
+In the event of a detected crash, the device may:

 Sound an alarm

-Display an alert with an option to call 911
+Display an alert with the option to call 911

 How does crash detection actually work?